abielperez03/abielperez03/README.md

-🌱 I’m currently learning this Roadmap [Statistics, Excel, SQL, Python and Tableau]
+🌱 I’m currently learning this Roadmap [Statistics, Excel, SQL, Python and Tableau/Power BI]

 📫 How to reach me ... perezabiel03@gmail.com